alexhovick/ShopZoneCS350/DOCUMENTS/Documents/Milestone-1/Design/Design.md

 ### Web Framework and Language

 I selected React.js because it was the only web framework that someone in our group has used.
+IT also appears to have a lot of nice features for web development.
+The JSX language that react created also seems to have an easy learning curve.

 ### Status Video